ChetanSharma-msft/Microsoft-Teams-Samples/samples/api-doc-search/api-doc-search/README.md

 ---
 page_type: sample
-description: This is a sample API application that demonstrates how to perform RAG-based semantic search using CosmosDB.
+description: This is a sample API application that demonstrates how to perform RAG-based semantic search using NoSQL CosmosDB.
 products:
-- azure
 - azure-cosmos-db
 - azure-openai
 - azure-functions